 US jury resumes deliberations in Maxwell sex crimes trial

-New York (AFP) – The US jury in Ghislaine Maxwell's sex crimes trial resumed deliberations Monday after a Christmas break that saw the British socialite spend her 60th birthday behind bars.
+New York (AFP) – Jurors in Ghislaine Maxwell's sex crimes trial asked the judge for the legal definition of "enticement" as they resumed deliberations Monday in a case that could see the British socialite spend the rest of her life behind bars.

-Maxwell could spend the rest of her life in jail if convicted of her alleged role in recruiting and grooming young girls to be sexually abused by the late American financier Jeffrey Epstein.
+Maxwell, who turned 60 on Christmas Day, is accused of recruiting and grooming young girls to be sexually abused by the late American financier Jeffrey Epstein.

 The 12-person jury began considering Maxwell's fate on December 20 after a three-week trial and were granted a holiday break from Thursday.

-Maxwell did not testify but in a defiant statement to the court earlier this month said that prosecutors had failed to prove her guilt.
+Maxwell did not testify but in a defiant statement to the court said prosecutors had failed to prove her guilt.

-The jury must reach a unanimous decision on each of the six counts facing Maxwell.
-If they cannot agree, then the judge could declare a mistrial.
+The jury must reach a unanimous decision on any of the six counts facing Maxwell if she is to be convicted.
+If they fail to reach unanimity on any of the charges, the judge could declare a mistrial.

 The charges against Maxwell stem from 1994 to 2004.
 Two of Epstein's alleged victims said they were as young as 14 when Maxwell allegedly began grooming them and arranging for them to give massages to Epstein that ended in sexual activity.